MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 # Export destinations

 The **Export destinations** page shows you all locations you’ve set up to export data to, and allows you to add new destinations.
-To add or edit export destinations, you’ll need to be an administrator of your Customer Insights instance.
+To add or edit export destinations, you’ll need to be an administrator of your Dynamics 365 Customer Insights instance.

 ## Add a new Export destination